top of page

 Wix-Legal Reserach and Writing.png

-CALL FOR SCHOLARLY PAPER SUBMISSIONS FOR 2023 NOW OPEN
+CALL FOR THE 2025 SCHOLARLY PAPER SUBMISSIONS IS NOW OPEN

-Any member of CCIL* may submit a paper published in a law review or other academic journal during the two calendar years prior to the year of the award.
-Thus, papers eligible for the 2023 award will be published in 2021 or 2022.
+Any member of CCIL* may submit a paper published in a peer-reviewed law review or other academic journal during the two calendar years prior to the year of the award.
+Thus, papers eligible for the 2025 award will be published in 2023 or 2024.

 The same paper may not be submitted more than once.
 Co-authored papers may be submitted if the primary author is eligible to submit a paper.
 Copyright in any paper submitted remains the property of the author(s) or the publisher.
 The committee will only accept one paper per author.
 Papers longer than 60 pages in length are not normally considered.